LEXI PROVIDES UPDATE ON ARENA ENFORCEMENT ACTION

 As noted in the Company's news release dated May 8, 2025, Arena Investors LP ("Arena") has provided the Company with a notice pursuant to Section 61 of the Personal Property Securities Act (British Columbia) (the "Enforcement Action") that Arena seeks to seize all of the Company's property secured under the applicable security documents in full and final satisfaction for payment of the $7,000,000 in principal, and all associated interest, outstanding pursuant to the secured credit agreement entered into between the Company and Arena dated February 1, 2023, as amended (the "Credit Agreement").

-So as to facilitate an orderly conclusion of the Enforcement Action, the Company has agreed to not object to the Enforcement Action with respect to the foreclosure on the issued and outstanding shares in Lithium Energi Argentina S.A. in full satisfaction of all amounts owing under the Credit Agreement (the "Foreclosure").
-After the completion of the Foreclosure, the Company will retain a limited cash balance, and be fully and finally released from all claims which Arena, or its assigns, have in connection with the Credit Agreement.
+So as to facilitate an orderly conclusion of the Enforcement Action, the Company agreed to not object to the Enforcement Action (the "No Objection Agreement") with respect to the foreclosure on the issued and outstanding shares in Lithium Energi Argentina S.A. (the "Collateral") in full satisfaction of all amounts owing under the Credit Agreement (the "Foreclosure").
+After the completion of the Foreclosure, the Company will retain a limited cash balance and be fully and finally released from all claims which Arena, or its assigns, have in connection with the Credit Agreement.

+Though LEXI is obligated to dispose of Collateral substantially in accordance with the terms and conditions of the Credit Agreement and security granted in relation thereto, which were entered into in compliance with Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transactions ("MI 61-101"), the No Objection Agreement itself may constitute a "related party transaction" as such term is defined in MI 61-101 and such the exemption from the formal valuation requirements of MI 61-101 pursuant to section 5.5(b) of MI 61-101 and the "Financial Hardship Exemption" from minority approval requirements set out in subsection 5.7(1)(e) of MI 61-101 would apply.

+The Company's board of directors and independent directors have determined that: (i) the Company is in serious financial difficulty, and as a result is unable to pay the amounts owing to Arena, or its assigns under the Credit Agreement, which Arena, and its assigns, are unwilling to convert into common shares of the Company; (ii) the No Objection Agreement is designed to improve the financial position of the Company, as it will preserve the Company's limited cash balances and provide the company with a full contractual release; and (iii) the terms of the transaction are reasonable in the circumstances, given that without the No Objection Agreement Arena, or its assigns, would have been entitled to all of the assets of the Company, including the Company's cash balances.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the securities in any jurisdiction in which such offer, solicitation or sale would be unlawful.